Winning First and Last Mile Delivery

 Yeah, well, I try to partner with those people and reveal what more there is to learn.
 That's not always successful.
 But I also have had to change my approach to things when I got out of law school long ago, everyone recruited you with the words of you'll be here 35 years, if anyone came in and tried to recruit with that mantra today, people would go running for the hills.
 But it was considered to be a very comforting and assuring kind of thing back when I graduated from law school, I think you have to show people that this industry is a marathon, not a sprint.
 There are lots of things that you think you know, but you really don't know.
 And I'm saying these things, and I'm hearing myself being way too paternalistic or paternalistic to have any effect.
 But you know, people will either get that message or not at the time, and if they get it, they'll stick around and learn more.
 And if they don't, they will be off to the next thing.
 And you say a year and my experience has been six months.
 You know, I'm impatient.

 Brian Glick 09:46

 Yeah.
 I was hoping to get a year out of some people sometimes.
 Kind of bringing us back to supply chain for a second.
-You know, you've had the opportunity to work with Have companies in sort of the first middle and last mile?
-Yes.
-And, you know, I know that the last mile gets a lot of press lately, the last few years he calm and all of that, you know, but where do you see some of the big opportunities?
+You know, you've had the opportunity to work with companies in sort of the first, middle and last mile?
+And, you know, I know that the last mile gets a lot of press lately, the last few years, e-comm and all of that, you know, but where do you see some of the big opportunities?
 What has you excited out there?

 Penelope Shaw 10:19